jsardev/topmusic/README.md

 ### Continuous integration / Continuous deployment

 I wanted to create some basic build/test/lint/typecheck GitHub Actions that could check stuff every commit without the need to do it locally.
-Again - not enough time.

 ### Developer tooling

 There's only some simple linting and an autoformatter.
-It would be great to add some precommit hooks to automate things out.
+It would be great to add some precommit hooks to automate things out and some additional eslint rules e.g. for cleaning up imports (and creating module boundaries).